 Where can I find my textbook?
 Find your required textbook for purchase or for rent at the Bookstore.

 Course Reserves for Students Reserves is an in-person service and online request for pick-up is no longer available nor are course reserves mailed.
 Students may borrow from a limited collection of textbooks that are subject to availability from the library with varying loan periods.
-Currently, we have (1)Day, and Quarter Loan check-out services for reserves (textbooks).
-Loans for (1)Day are due at the end of the day of check-out.
+Starting fall quarter 2023, course reserves will resume hourly checkout loan periods and there will be fewer quarter loan textbooks to check out.
+Currently, we have hourly loan periods, and some (1)Day, (3)Day loan periods on select textbooks.

 For best results when searching the catalog, under the drop-down menu, select 'Course Reserves' and use search parameters, e.g., course name & number, (MATH 151) or title of the book.
 When you find the book that you need, click on the title for more information on availability.
 For an online version, if available, click the link in the catalog 'Details’ section.